Iran puts second military satellite into orbit - Tasnim | Technology

 Iran puts second military satellite into orbit - Tasnim

-Iran's Islamic Revolutionary Guard Corps (IRGC) has successfully put a second military satellite, the Noor 2, into orbit, the semi-official news agency Tasnim said on Tuesday.
+Iran's Islamic Revolutionary Guard Corps (IRGC) has successfully put a second military satellite, the Noor 2, into orbit, the state-media said on Tuesday.
 The announcement came as talks held in Vienna to revive an agreement restraining Iran's nuclear program have reached a critical stage.

-Iran's Islamic Revolutionary Guard Corps (IRGC) has successfully put a second military satellite, the Noor 2, into orbit, the semi-official news agency Tasnim said on Tuesday.
+Iran's Islamic Revolutionary Guard Corps (IRGC) has successfully put a second military satellite, the Noor 2, into orbit, the state-media said on Tuesday.

+"We will launch a series of Noor satellites in the coming years.
+The space program of the country, of which we are a part, is to stabilize various scientific, research and defence satellites in low-earth orbit and then reach orbit of 36,000 kilometers above land," Jafarabadi said.
+The U.S. military says the same long-range ballistic technology used to put satellites into orbit could also allow Tehran to launch longer-range weapons, possibly including nuclear warheads.

 Tehran denies U.S. assertions that such activity is a cover for ballistic missile development and says it has never pursued the development of nuclear weapons.
-"The IRGC successfully placed Iran's second military satellite, Noor 2, into orbit 500 kilometers from earth," Tasnim said.
+"The IRGC successfully placed Iran's second military satellite, Noor 2, into orbit 500 kilometres from earth," the semi-official Tasnim news agency said.

-The three-stage Qased, or "Messenger" , the carrier launched the Noor 2, from the Shahroud spaceport, it added.
+The three-stage Qased, or "Messenger" , carrier launched the Noor 2, from the Shahroud space port, it added.
 The same type of rockets, which use a combination of liquid and solid fuels, carried the first military satellite.
-In December, Iran's space launch failed to put its three payloads into orbit after the rocket was unable to reach the required speed, a defense ministry spokesman said.
+In December, Iran's space launch failed to put its three payloads into orbit after the rocket was unable to reach the required speed, a defence ministry spokesman said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)